nus-cs2103-AY1920S1/duke/docs/README.md

 ### `list` - List out all tasks

-A list of all the To Do, Deadline and Events are shown to the you.
+A list of all the To Do, Deadline and Events are shown to you.

 Format: `list`